gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. If the joining node has posted the Access Token to the /authz-info endpoint of the Group Manager as in {{ssec-token-post}}, N\_S takes the same value of the most recent 'kdcchallenge' parameter received by the joining node from the Group Manager.
 This can be either the one specified in the 2.01 (Created) response to the Token POST, or the one possibly specified in a 4.00 (Bad Request) response to a following Joining Request (see {{ssec-join-req-processing}}).

 2. If the Token posting has relied on the DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} with the Access Token as content of the "psk_identity" field of the ClientKeyExchange message {{RFC6347}}, N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}}.
-Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this specification.
+Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this document.

 It is up to applications to define how N_S is computed in further alternative settings.